dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 - **Tech-savvy:** 70%+ developers, researchers, writers
 - **Privacy-conscious:** Primary reason for choosing Obsidian
 - **Willing to pay:** Obsidian itself is $50 one-time (or $25/year for Sync)
-- **Plugin supporters:** Active community of plugin developers and supporters
+- **module supporters:** Active community of module developers and supporters

 **Monetization Precedents:**
-- Several developers successfully monetize Obsidian plugins
+- Several developers successfully monetize Obsidian modules
 - Typical pricing: $3-10/month or $20-50 one-time
 - Ko-fi/Patreon donations common ($1-5/month)
-- Some plugins have 1000+ paying supporters
+- Some modules have 1000+ paying supporters

 ### Your Unique Position

-**What Makes This Different from Existing Plugins:**
+**What Makes This Different from Existing modules:**

 1. **Context-Aware Privacy** (No one does this)
    - Visual indicators for sensitivity levels